Vinnie Pasquantino Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow the fourth-fewest home runs in baseball (15 total, 0.8 per game).
+- The Angels allow the third-fewest home runs in baseball (15 total, 0.7 per game).

-- Anderson (1-0) gets the starting nod for the Angels in his fourth start of the season.
-He has a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.
+- Detmers (0-1) gets the starting nod for the Angels in his fourth start of the season.
+He's put together a 4.50 ERA in 16 2/3 innings pitched, with 19 strikeouts.

-- His most recent time out was out of the bullpen on Saturday when the lefty threw 2/3 innings against the Kansas City Royals while giving up hits.
+- The left-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

-- The 33-year-old has amassed an ERA of 6.75, with 6.1 strikeouts per nine innings, in three games this season.
-Opponents are hitting .322 against him.
+- In three games this season, the 23-year-old has an ERA of 4.50, with 10.7 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.